noetlctl CLI Overview

 tool:

-noetl run automation/build.yaml build
+noetl run automation/boot.yaml

 API Testing